jaycodev/medidesk/README.md

 4. **Run the project**

-   Open `medical-appointment-system.sln` in Visual Studio and run it (requires .NET Framework 4.7.2).
+   Open `MedicalAppointments.sln` in Visual Studio and run it (requires .NET Framework 4.7.2).

 ## 📁 Configuration